Who we are

 What We Do

-Food Parcel production and delivery
+Food Parcel Requests, Production and delivery

-Preparing and distributing more than 100 food parcels per week to people in need of support in and around Burton Upon Trent.
+Preparing and distributing more than 100 food parcels per week to people in need of support in and around Burton Upon Trent. this increased dramatically to a 7 day a week service during the 2020 Covid 19 outbreak

 We supply schools and other organisations with ladies’ sanitary products to counter Period Poverty